preston-scibek/Olivian-Terms-Loop/README.md

 # Olive Helps: Olive-Terms-Loop

 Olivology - A loop that allows you to look up any and every Olive vocabulary word.
-Sources could include https://www.sllane.com/olivology
+Sources include https://www.sllane.com/olivology

 ## Requirements